tmux-plugins/tmux-sessionist/README.md

       tmux-plugins/tmux-sessionist     \
     "

-Hit `prefix + I` to fetch the plugin and source it.
+Hit `prefix + shift + i` to fetch the plugin and source it.
 You can now use the plugin.

 ### Manual Installation